Society of Physics Students

 When do we meet?

-Contact one of the current SPS Officers to find out about our current meeting schedule.
+Contact one of our members to find out about our current meeting schedule.

 - Subscription to Physics Today magazine (monthly)